One Nation, 29 States, nearly 90 Cr voters, a total of 543 seats, seven national parties, 38.5%

 their own circles before hearing any political leader.
 They joined people in campaigns like

-‘Bharat ke Mann Ki Baat’ ;.
-‘The Main Bhi Chowkidar’ ; campaign which was one of the most
+‘Bharat Ke Mann Ki Baat’;.
+‘The Main Bhi Chowkidar’; a campaign which was one of the most

 interesting among all the campaigns was part of this strategy only.
 The campaign proved

-popular among the mass and many people put a prefix “Chowkidar” before their first name
+popular among the mass and many people put the prefix “Chowkidar” before their first name

 copying Mr. Narendra Modi.